 Access to care should not be determined by how much money someone has in the bank, or whether or not their employer offers insurance.
 No one should ever have to choose between their prescription medication and groceries for their family.
 And no one in America should die from a treatable disease, simply because they couldn’t afford healthcare.

-The thing is, Americans don’t believe that insurance companies should dictate their care.
+Americans don’t believe that insurance companies should dictate their care.
 Americans know that a pre-existing condition shouldn’t stand between them and the treatments their doctor recommends.
 Older Americans have come to rely on Medicare, low-income folks depend on Medicaid, Veterans have access to the VA, and children — when the government funds the program — stay healthy through CHIP.
 But this still leaves so many people out of the system.
 Everyone in America — regardless of age, income, employment, education, gender, race, or otherwise — should have access to the same quality healthcare.

 At the end of the day, it isn’t enough just for healthcare to be affordable.
 It needs to be provided and protected as a right for all Americans.
 I’m a Medicare recipient myself – it’s the best healthcare coverage I’ve ever had.
-I’m in support of a Medicare for all system and will push for Universal Healthcare legislation in Congress.
+I’m in support of a Medicare For All system and will push for Universal Healthcare legislation in Congress.

 Lincoln Soldati supports the policies as laid out by Physicians for a National Health Program as it will cut costs, free employees from making health decisions through their employer, and provide quality care for all through every stage of life.

 “Most developed countries with universal healthcare spend less than 10% GDP on health.
 The U.S. spends over 18% of our GDP on healthcare.
 Too many rumors, half truths, and outright lies are spread about universal healthcare when it is really the best and only solution for our country’s health and economy.
 Every American should watch Fix It.
 I’ve never seen a better case for universal healthcare.”